rmsk2/rustpwman/README.md

 # Functionality of the `gui` command

 This is the command you will use the most.
 It asks for a password and then presents the text user interface which allows you to manage the password data.
+When using `rustpwman gui` with the `--backup` option it is possible to export the whole contents of the password file in plaintext to an HTML file.
+The purpose of this feature is to allow the user to create an offline backup of the password data in a widely supported file format which can either be stored digitally or in printed form.
+In order to mirror the behaviour of the `rustpwman dec` command the user is forced to enter the password of the data file independent of a possibly cached password.
+After a successfull data export `rustpwman` starts up in the usual fashion.

 ## The File menu
 The `File` menu contains the following entries.